RuthLD/surfs_up/README.md

 # surfs_up
-Project 9 of Data Bootcamp.
 Analysis climate data for a business venture.
 ## Overview:
 The goal of the analysis is to investigate the temperature trends for investors of a surf shop.
 The months of June and December are compared to determine if the surf and ice cream shop business is sustainable year-round.
 ## Results: